rishi-kaushik1/JPDB-MINI-PROJECT/README.md

 <img width="1427" alt="Screenshot 2024-07-17 at 19 21 15" src="https://github.com/user-attachments/assets/ad1f497a-d726-4940-86a7-34172b7a6fc6">

-Examples of use : can be used foe various other platforms like Online Examination Registration , Job Application , profile creation , and many more other uses .
+Examples of use : can be used for various other platforms like Online Examination Registration , Job Application , profile creation , and many more other uses .

-Project status : Done

 Sources :Introduction to JsonPowerDB - V2.0 https://careers.login2explore.com/course/view.php?id=14

 Other information Sources : https://login2explore.com/jpdb/docs.html
-STEP BY STEP COURSE DOCUMENTATION :
+#STEP BY STEP COURSE DOCUMENTATION :

 JsonPOwerDB
 Introduction to JsonPowerDB - V2.0 Login2Xplore